-Transportation will also be a significant portion of your budget, if you plan on seeing as much of Finland as possible on your trip.
+Transportation will also be a significant portion of your budget if you plan on seeing as much of Finland as possible on your trip.
 The best ways to get around Finland are to use the bus or train system.
 However, with part of Finland’s borders touching the Baltic Sea, there are also ferries available.

 Buses in Finland are reliable and affordable.
-Most tickets will cost about 20 US dollars and you can travel very long distances with each.
-Finland also has express buses, which are slightly more expensive with tickets usually costing about $28 US dollars.
+Most tickets will cost about 20 US dollars, and you can travel very long distances with each.
+Finland also has express buses, which are slightly more expensive, with tickets usually costing about $28 US dollars.

 Ferries are another transportation method that is a unique experience and often less expensive than a domestic or international flight.
 While ferries may be slightly slower, seeing more of the landscape is appealing to many travelers.